letzya/tyk-docs/tyk-docs/content/tyk-self-managed.md

 Uptime tests are not versioned.

-In the above example there are two forms for the Uptime test, a "quick" form, which assumes a GET request:
+In the above example, there are two forms for the Uptime test, a "quick" form, which assumes a GET request:

 ```
 {